affrae/probot-column-issue-label-sync/README.md

 projectBoard: Alerts Project From Config File

-# What are the labels and corrresponding columns you wish to track?
+# What are the labels and corresponding columns you wish to track?
 # Format:
 # labelName: columnName